Let’s Talk About the TSI

 All students must complete the Pre-Assessment Activity (PAA) in eConnect before taking the TSI.
 To take the PAA, you will need your Dallas College ID number, and you must be able to log into your eConnect account.

 When you finish the Pre-Assessment Activity, click on the "Credit Student Menu" in eConnect, then select "My Personal Information" followed by "My Advising Report (GPA)".
 Make sure PAA shows as "taken" with the date it was completed.

-Step Three: Complete the Online Assessment Referral Form.
+Step Three: Complete the Online Assessment Referral Form and Take the TSI

 Out-of-state students or students unable to take the assessment at one of the campuses of Dallas College will need to complete the TSI assessment at another approved Texas institution or through alternate remote delivery.